neilgee/slicknav-menu/readme.txt

 The settings are found via the dashboard Settings > SlickNav Menu

- - Here you add in your CSS Menu Selector
+ - Here you choose your Menu to be used as Mobile Menu - original has to already be on page

  - Maximum width for the menu to appear, default is 600px